Kneckter/ATVRackEnclosure/README.md

 Below are the names and what they contain.
 The images are of the current parts.

  - Part Files:
-   - Enclosure.FCStd - Contains the 3 sections of the enclosure.
+   - `Enclosure.FCStd` - Contains the 3 sections of the enclosure.
 Note that the right is a mirror of the left-side and the middle is a bisection of the left-side, minus the rack mount.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/cage_sections.jpg)
-   - x96_Flat_Left.FCStd - Contains the left-side adaptor for mounting boards to.
-Note that it is mirrored because I didn't want to remake it.<br>
+   - `Flat_Left.FCStd` - Contains the left-side adaptors for mounting boards to.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/flat_left.jpg)
-   - x96_Flat_Right.FCStd - Contains the right-side adaptor that you screw to the standoffs after putting the boards together.
-Note that it is also mirrored because I didn't want to remake it.<br>
+   - `Flat_Right.FCStd` - Contains the right-side adaptors that you screw to the standoffs after putting the boards together.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/flat_right.jpg)
-   - x96_AuxNamePlate.FCStd - Contains the two name plates that you can insert into the AV/Aux ports for labels.<br>
+   - `AuxNamePlate.FCStd` - Contains the name plates that you can insert into the AV/Aux ports for labels.<br>
-   - HDMI_NamePlate.FCStd - Contains the HDMI name plates that you can insert into the HDMI port for labels.<br>
+   - `HDMI_NamePlate.FCStd` - Contains the HDMI name plates that you can insert into the HDMI port for labels.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/name_plates.jpg)
-   - Logo.FCStd - Contains two versions of the logo that's on the front of the enclosure.<br>
+   - `Logo.FCStd` - Contains two versions of the logo that's on the front of the enclosure.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/logos.jpg)
  - Print Files:
-   - Enclosure_Left.stl - This is the printable left-side of the enclosure.
+   - `Enclosure_Left.stl` - This is the printable left-side of the enclosure.
 Rotate the model so the fin is in the air before printing it.
-   - Enclosure_Middle.stl - This is the printable middle section of the enclosure.
+   - `Enclosure_Middle.stl` - This is the printable middle section of the enclosure.
 Rotate the model so the fin is in the air before printing it.
-   - Enclosure_Right.stl - This is the printable right-side of the enclosure.
+   - `Enclosure_Right.stl` - This is the printable right-side of the enclosure.
 Rotate the model so the fin is in the air before printing it.
-   - x96_Flat_Left.stl - This is the printable left board adaptor.
+   - `*_Flat_Left*.stl` - This is the printable left board adaptor.
 Rotate the model so the bumps are in the air before printing it.
-   - x96_Flat_Right.stl - This is the printable right board adaptor.
+   - `*_Flat_Right*.stl` - This is the printable right board adaptor.
 Rotate the model so the recessed holes are in the air before printing it.
-   - x96_AuxNamePlate_Long.stl - This is the optional printable long AUX name plate.
+   - `x96_AuxNamePlate_Long.stl` - This is the optional printable long AUX name plate.
-   - x96_AuxNamePlate_Short.stl - This is the optional printable short AUX name plate.
+   - `x96_AuxNamePlate_Short.stl` - This is the optional printable short AUX name plate.
-   - HDMI_NamePlate_Short.stl - This is the optional printable short HDMI name plate.
+   - `HDMI_NamePlate_Short.stl` - This is the optional printable short HDMI name plate.
-   - Logo.stl - Just a logo, it does not need to be printed by itself.
+   - `Logo.stl` - Just a logo, it does not need to be printed by itself.